-StoryCorps was a national initiative to instruct and inspire Americans to record each other's stories in sound.
-This was initially achieved by collecting broadcast-quality oral history interviews with the guidance of a trained facilitator in a sound-proof booth.
+StoryCorps is a national initiative to instruct and inspire Americans to record each other's stories in sound.
+This is achieved by collecting broadcast-quality oral history interviews with the guidance of a trained facilitator in a sound-proof booth.
 As part of StoryCorps, Sound Portraits Productions planned, installed, and operated a booth originally located at the WTC site (WTC StoryBooth) then moved, due to site construction, to Foley Square just north of the site.
 The WTC StoryBooth recorded precious bits of family history, memories, humorous tales, and other stories.
 StoryCorps reached out to family members of victims to record stories about their loved ones and to other visitors to the site, including area residents and survivors, to recount stories of September 11th as well as other experiences.
-At the end of a 40-minute session, participants walked away with a CD of their interview.
-With their permission, a copy was retained to be housed at the Library of Congress and an additional copy was made available for the Memorial Museum's permanent collection.
-The StoryCorps collection will continue to grow into an oral history of America.
+At the end of a 40-minute session, participants walk away with a CD of their interview.
+With their permission, a copy will be housed at the Library of Congress and an additional copy will be made available for the Memorial Museum's permanent collection.
+The StoryCorps collection will grow into an oral history of America.
+Passers-by will be able to hear samples of recordings from the StoryBooth.

-Funding for this project included costs associated with the installation and operations through 2011.
+Funding for this project includes costs associated with the installation and operations through 2011.